DevMo-13/into-the-tacoverse/README.md

 ---

+- Utilized the [Spoonacular API](https://spoonacular.com/food-api) for the main taco recipes section
-Utilized the [TacoFancy API](https://github.com/evz/tacofancy-api) for the Taco Loco section.
+- Utilized the [TacoFancy API](https://github.com/evz/tacofancy-api) for the taco loco section.